Travel to Lancaster with megabus

 3. Skydive above the city

 The longest-running parachute centre in the country calls Lancaster home, so it’d be rude not to pay the place a visit.
 Black Knights Parachute Centre runs tandem and static line jumps for beginners and more experienced adrenaline heads.
 It’s a pretty impressive way to get a bird’s-eye view of the city.

 Lancaster: getting around

-Book a megabus to Lancaster and take advantage of onboard features like free WiFi and power sockets during your coach journey.
+Book a megabus to Lancaster and take advantage of onboard features like free WiFi* and charging points* during your journey on most of our coaches.
 A 20kg luggage allowance is also included in your ticket price, so all your essential packing is covered.

 Once you arrive by coach in Lancaster, getting around is nice and easy.
 Walking is a good option in the city centre, as traffic can get quite busy.
 And cycling is easy here thanks to a great network of cycle paths and routes, plus some brilliant facilities for bikes – like secure cycle stores.

 If you want to get a bit further out, there’s a one-way traffic system that circles the city centre, so lots of buses run on this loop.